How to Link a GPO to an OU

 3. Link the GPO to the OU

-- From the list of available GPOs, choose the one you want to link.
+• From the list of available GPOs, pick the one you want to link and click OK to confirm.

 4. Verify the GPO Link

-- Check the Linked Group Policy Objects tab in the right pane to confirm the GPO is applied.
+• Select the OU in the GPMC and check the Linked Group Policy Objects tab in the right pane to ensure the GPO is applied.

 5. Force Group Policy Update